All Products

 count

-Number of bindings removed from the queue.
+The total number of bindings removed from queues.

 {tenant_userid,instanceId,vHost}